-Federico Formento is a Partner at Andersen in Uruguay.
+Federico Formento is associate of counsel in Andersen in Uruguay.

 As a Lawyer and a Conveyance Attorney, he has vast experience in corporate legal advice, with a strong emphasis in infrastructure, energy, M&A, logistics, real estate and agribusiness transactions.